 Spurs' Keldon Johnson: Recalled from G League

-Johnson was recalled from the G League ahead of Friday's game against the Hawks, Paul Garcia of ProjectSpurs.com reports.
+Johnson was recalled from the G League on Wednesday, Jeff Garcia of News 4 San Antonio reports.

-Johnson has spent almost the entire season in the G League, playing just six minutes for the parent club.
-However, it's possible the Spurs are looking to get him some run Friday, possibly anticipating an easy win over Atlanta.
+Johnson may end up taking the court for Wednesday's game against the Pelicans.
+That said, he's played just seven minutes in the NBA, totaling two points and two rebounds.

 More News